From June 2026, households will have more opportunities to recycle as part of nationwide changes to waste collections.

 The food waste will be taken to an anaerobic digestion facility.

-• Biofertiliser which is a nutrient rich fertiliser that will be spread on farmers’ fields across East Anglia.
+• Biofertiliser which is a nutrient rich fertiliser that is spread on fields.

 What will happen to the recycling?

-Recycling will still be taken to the Materials Recycling Facility (MRF) in Great Blakenham, where items are separated, baled and sent to companies who recycle them.
+Recycling, and paper and card, will still be taken to the Materials Recycling Facility (MRF) in Great Blakenham.

 What will happen to the refuse?

-We do not currently, and will not be, sending any waste to landfill.
+We do not currently, and won’t be, sending any waste to landfill.

 Will my collection day change?